Mortgage Servicing: Everything You Need to Know

 Investor

 Investors buy your mortgage when it is bundled with other mortgages of the same type from one of the government-backed home mortgage companies (such as Fannie Mae or Freddie Mac) and some financial institutions.
-Holders of mortgage-backed securities receive a portion of principal and interest payments.
+Holders of deed in lieu of foreclosure.

 If a homeowner is unable to continue payments and foreclosure is unavoidable, the servicer initiates the process and maintains the property until it is sold.